nTh0rn/nthorn/content/blog/diagonal_traversal.md

 ### Header and Tail
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At this point, we have a physical process that yields the x and y coordinates needed to walk along any matrix diagonally.
 Let's see how we can implement this into code.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We have already created our basis, so what we need to do now is create our slider.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We have already created our basis, so next we need our slider.
 The most important parts of the slider are its start and end, or its ```Header``` and ```Tail```.
-We can start the Header at the ```0th``` position of the basis, and set the Tail equal to the width of the matrix, ```len(matrix)```, since the slider only ever selects as many items that the basis has, and the basis  length is equal to the width of the matrix.
+We can move the Header to any position in the Basis, but we should probably start at 0 and move up from there.
+We set the Tail equal to the header minus the width of the matrix plus 1, ```header-len(matrix)+1```, since the tail is always as many items behind the header as there are items in the basis.
+We add 1 since the difference between the start and end of any list is the length of the list + 1.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's go ahead and create a variable to represent the width of the matrix.
 ```
 l = len(matrix)
 ```
-Since we want the Header and Tail to reference ranges within the basis, we need to make sure they never reach outside the bounds of the basis list.
+Since we want the Header and Tail to reference ranges within the basis, we need to make sure they never reach outside the bounds of the list.
 ```
 # If header or tail is out of bounds of the basis, reset them to the start/end
 if tail < 0: